luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 #cite(<waisbordPopulistCommunicationDigital2017>, form: "prose"), for instance, have shown remarkably low interaction between Latin American politicians, populist and non-populist, on Twitter.

 This leds to believe, that videos on YouTube are best viewed from content delivery perspective first.
+In contrast to, for example, TV, however, it is possible to measure user engagement with content on YouTube in a number of ways.
+The two that we will focus on in this study are:
+1) ViewCount.
+The number of times a video was watched.
+While this is a rather naive metric, it is comparably insensitive to different interpretations.
+2) LikeCount.
+The number of times a video is liked.
+It measures a deeper engagement with a video but also can have some shortcomings.
+While some users just might never like a video, others might just like all videos or like videos that they want to save for later in ther "Liked Videos" tab on the website.

 == Populism